MI-AFP/tutorials/tutorials/05_functions-typeclasses.md

 Another fine feature is, that operators `:@` and `@@` can be specified with different associativity and precedence!

+GHC has an extension of [Generalized Algebraic Data Types (GADTs)](https://en.wikibooks.org/wiki/Haskell/GADT), where the idea of unifying function and data types is pushed even further.
+However, as they are a more advanced topic, we leave them to your interest.

 ### Anonymous functions

 An anonymous function is a function without a name.
 It is a Lambda abstraction and might look like this: `\x -> x + 1`.
-Sometimes it is more convenient to use a lambda expression rather than giving a function a name.
+Sometimes, it is more convenient to use a lambda expression rather than giving a function a name.
 You should use anonymous functions only for very simple functions because it decreases readability of the code.

 ```haskell
 myFunc1 = (\x y z -> x * y + z)